scipo-code/ordinator-api/README.md

 # Ordinator
-Ordinator is a multi-agent scheduling system created in Rust.
-The system is revolved around agents that each schedule a specific part of the scheduling process in real-time and then communicates their solutions to each other and to the user of the system in the form of RESTful API endpoints.
+Ordinator is a multi-agent scheduling system.
+The system is based on agents that each schedule a specific part of the scheduling process in real-time and then communicates their solutions to each other and to the user of the system in the form of RESTful API endpoints.